llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 callbacks trigger OpenACC events.
 However, as depicted above, the mapping is not one-to-one.
-For some OpenACC events, the profiling data required for the event's callback depends on profiling data supplied by callbacks for multiple OpenMP events.
-For some OpenMP events, the profiling data supplied by the event's callback is required by the callbacks for multiple OpenACC events.
+For some OpenACC events, the profiling data required for the event's callback depends on profiling data supplied by callbacks for multiple OMPT events.
+For some OMPT events, the profiling data supplied by the event's callback is required by the callbacks for multiple OpenACC events.

 For each OpenACC event, we use the term *triggering OMPT callback* for the OMPT callback that actually dispatches the OpenACC callback.
 We